-Special Educational Needs and Disabilities (SEND): Our objectives:
+Special Educational Needs and Disabilities (SEND) - Our objectives:

-- To work within the guidance provided in the SEND Code of Practice 2014. - To operate a 'whole pupil, whole school' approach to the management and provision of support for SEND. - To provide an Inclusion Manager/SENDCO, who will work within the SEND policy. - To ensure the views, wishes and feelings of the child are discussed and taken into account when making decisions and to involve them in the planning and decision-making process. - To ensure parent/carer views, wishes and feelings are discussed and taken into account when making decisions for their child and to involve them in the planning and decisionmaking process.
-This will include daily, termly and long-term target setting and future outcomes and provision.
+- To work within the guidance provided in the SEND Code of Practice 2014. - To operate a 'whole pupil, whole school' approach to the management and provision of support for SEND. - To provide an Inclusion Manager/SENDCO, who will work within the SEND policy. - To ensure the views, wishes and feelings of the child are discussed and taken into account when making decisions and to involve them in the planning and decision-making process. - To ensure parent/carer views, wishes and feelings are discussed and taken into account when making decisions for their child and to involve them in the planning and decision-making process.
+This will include termly and long-term target setting and future outcomes and provision.

-- To provide support and advice for all staff working with pupils with SEND. - To use our best endeavours to make sure that a child with SEND gets the support they need this means doing everything we can to meet children and young people's SEND within the resources that we have available in the school. - To ensure that children and young people with SEND engage in the activities of the school alongside pupils who do not have SEND. - To foster every child with a strong sense of self-belief and the 'I can'/growth mindset attitude to all they undertake in school. - To develop children's metacognition and encourage them to play an active part in becoming a learner. - To ensure parents are provided with the information and support necessary. - To do what is necessary to enable children and young people to develop, learn, participate and achieve the best possible outcomes irrespective of whether that is through reasonable adjustments for a disabled child or special educational provision for a child with SEND. - To ensure we focus on inclusive practice and endeavour to remove barriers to learning. - To regularly review how expertise and resources used to address SEND can be used to build the quality of whole-school provision in our approach, as part of whole school improvement. - To identify any patterns in the identification of SEND, using a range of assessment tools, monitoring and tracking data.
-This information will be used to monitor and track progress. - To ensure teachers set high expectations for every pupil, whatever their prior attainment. - To ensure teachers use appropriate assessments to set aspirational targets which are deliberately ambitious. - To ensure a child's potential areas of difficulty are identified and addressed at the outset.
-Lessons should be planned to address identified areas of difficulty and to remove barriers to pupil achievement. - To ensure all relevant national guidelines are implemented effectively across the school. - To ensure equality of opportunity for children with SEND and to eliminate prejudice and discrimination against them. - To continually monitor the progress of all pupils, to identify needs as they arise and to provide support as early as possible. - To ensure that pupils with SEND are perceived positively by all members of the school community and that SEND and inclusive provision is positively valued and accessed by staff and parents/carers. - To ensure that we are able to meet the needs of as wide a range as possible of children. - To enable children to move on from us well-equipped in the basic skills of literacy, numeracy and social independence, to meet the demands of secondary school life and beyond.
+- To provide support and advice for all staff working with pupils with SEND. - To use our best endeavours to make sure that a child with SEND gets the support they need this means doing everything we can to meet children and young people's SEND within the resources that we have available in the school. - To ensure that children and young people with SEND engage in the activities of the school alongside pupils who do not have SEND. - To foster every child with a strong sense of self-belief and the 'I can'/growth mindset attitude to all they undertake in school. - To develop children's metacognition and encourage them to play an active part in becoming a learner. - To ensure parents are provided with the information and support necessary. - To do what is necessary to enable children and young people to develop, learn, participate and achieve the best possible outcomes irrespective of whether that is through reasonable adjustments for a disabled child or special educational provision for a child with SEND. - To ensure we focus on inclusive practice and endeavour to remove barriers to learning. - To regularly review how expertise and resources used to address SEND can be used to build the quality of whole-school provision in our approach, as part of whole school improvement. - To identify SEND needs using a range of assessment tools, monitoring and tracking data. - To ensure teachers set high expectations for every pupil, whatever their prior attainment. - To ensure teachers use appropriate assessments to set aspirational targets which are deliberately ambitious. - To ensure a child's potential areas of difficulty are identified and addressed at the outset.
+Lessons should be planned to address identified areas of difficulty and to remove barriers to pupil achievement. - To ensure all relevant national guidelines are implemented effectively across the school. - To ensure equality of opportunity for children with SEND and to eliminate prejudice and discrimination against them. - To continually monitor the progress of all pupils, to identify needs as they arise and to provide support as early as possible. - To ensure that pupils with SEND are perceived positively by all members of the school community and that SEND and inclusive provision is positively valued and accessed by staff and parents/carers. - To enable children to move on from us well-equipped in the basic skills of literacy, numeracy and social independence, to meet the demands of secondary school life and beyond.